Bergenfield, New Jersey: Local government

 Bergenfield is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Bergenfield is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Bergenfield is Democrat Arvin Amatorio, whose term of office ends December 31, 2027; a former borough council member, Amatorio unseated Republican Norman Schmelz in the 2019 election.
-Members of the Borough Council are Council President Ora Kornbluth(D, 2025), Domingo Almonte (D, 2026), Salvador S. "Buddy" Deauna (D, 2025), Hernando Rivera-Mejia (D, 2027), Thomas A. Lodato (D, 2027) and Marc Pascual (D, 2026).
+As of 2026, the mayor of Bergenfield is Democrat Arvin Amatorio, whose term of office ends December 31, 2027; a former borough council member, Amatorio unseated Republican Norman Schmelz in the 2019 election.
+Members of the Borough Council are Council President Domingo Almonte (D, 2026), Salvador S. "Buddy" Deauna (D, 2028), Ora Kornbluth (D, 2028), Thomas A. Lodato (D, 2027), Marc Pascual (D, 2026) and Hernando Rivera-Mejia (D, 2027).

 In March 2023, the borough council appointed Domingo Almonte to fill the seat expiring in December 2023 that had been held been held by Rafael Marte.

 In January 2020, the borough council selected Marc Pascual to fill the seat expiring in December 2020 that had been held by Arvin Amatorio until he stepped down to take office as mayor.

 In January 2017, the borough council selected Rafael Marte to fill the seat expiring in December 2017 that had been held by Chris Tully until he resigned from office earlier that month.